7 Ways to Increase Enrollment in Your Childcare Program

 Teachers' backgrounds and qualifications

-Teachers play a critical role in children's education and early skills development.
-Families will usually be curious to know more about your experience and qualifications as a childcare director as well as the qualifications of your staff.
+Teachers play a critical role in skills development.
+Families are usually curious about your experience as a director and the qualifications of your staff.
+Highlight years of experience, credentials, and certifications.
+Providing details about ongoing professional development and your specific childcare ratios reassures families that their child receives adequate supervision.

 Family engagement